vijaysbhat/dojo/experience.md

 > Make things as simple as possible but no simpler - Einstein

 * Simple systems have fewer failure modes.
+* Easier to pinpoint root causes and make improvements.
-* Always need to have fallback plans for when things fail, the final fallback being some type of manual intervention - and the more complex a system is, the harder it is to manually keep operational.
+* Always need to have fallback plans for when things fail, the final fallback being some type of manual intervention - and the more simple a system is, the easier it is switch over to manual mode.

 ### Automation